What's the difference?: Crow vs. raven

 American crows and common ravens are similar looking enough that they are often confused for one another, and we tend to view them both with the same outward suspicion.
 In many people's minds, no good comes from crossing paths with either a crow or a raven.

 But was it a crow or a raven?
-It can be hard to tell, but in Illinois, chances are it's a crow that crossed your path, because while crows are common across the state, ravens are only very rarely recorded here, according to the Illinois Natural History Survey.
+It can be hard to tell, but in Illinois, chances are it's a crow that crossed your path, because while crows are common across the state, Illinois is not a part of ravens' normal range, so they are only very rarely recorded here.
 In fact, bird observations reported via eBird show only one raven sighting in the state, in Lake County.

 Crows are widespread across nearly all the United States and parts of Canada, while ravens have a much more limited range, according to the Cornell Lab of Ornithology.
 Ravens live across the western third of the United States and in parts of the southeast, mid-Atlantic and New England, but they are much more common in the west than the east.